 Harnesses are specifically made for different types of climbing, including sport, gym, and competition climbing, general all-around climbing, big wall climbing, alpine and ice climbing, caving, and kids climbing.
 Specific harnesses are made for women and children.

 WHAT KIND OF HARNESS DO YOU NEED?

 What kind of climbing harness you purchase and use depends on what you plan to climb.
 Before buying a harness, the first thing you need to decide is how you’re going to use it, what kinds of climbs you plan to do, and what features are important to you and your climbing style.

 To determine what kind of harness you need, ask yourself the following questions:

-- Are you a beginner and just planning on climbing in the gym and doing occasional top-ropes outside?
+- Are you a beginner and just planning on climbing in an indoor climbing gym and doing occasional top-rope routes outside?

 - Do you want a super lightweight harness or a big beefy one?

 - Are you just hanging occasionally on sport climbing routes or do you need an ultra-comfy harness that you can sit in all day without cramping your calves?

 - Do you want padded leg loops and a plush padded waist belt?